ronnie-neo-sonarsource/sample-cobol-plugin/README.md

 ### What to look our for when developing the plugin
-- Make sure you change key, severity and name for each rule
+- Make sure you change the key, severity and name for each rule
 - There should be appropriate effort time needed for each rule remediation
 - You need to place a relevant html file (matching the key) into `src/main/resources` for the rule description
 - Use Junit and sample Cobol code to test locally with ``mvn test``